klauck/demo_dbs_internals/README.md

  Seq Scan on orders  (cost=0.00..48595.00 rows=1022608 width=107)
    Filter: ((o_totalprice >= '10000'::numeric) AND (o_totalprice <= '200000'::numeric))
 ```
-Index scan may have to access some page multiple times.
-Bitmap index scan scans first identify relevent pages and access them only once.
+An index scan may have to access some pages multiple times.
+A bitmap index scan first identifies all relevant pages and accesses them only once.
-However, they have higher
+However, it has higher upfront costs.
 ```
 EXPLAIN SELECT *
 FROM orders